Single sign-on with Google Workspace (SAML)

 - ACS URL: the URL you copied in Step 1.
 Replace any existing value suggested by Google.

 - Entity ID: https://buildkite.com

-- Attribute mapping can be added after the initial setup and testing.
-Click 'Finish' to complete the setup.
+- You can add attribute mapping after the initial setup and testing.
+Click Finish to complete the setup.

 On your Buildkite Organization Settings' Single Sign On page, select your Custom SAML provider from the list of Configured SSO Providers.

 Click the Edit Settings button, choose the Manual data option, and enter the IdP data you saved in Step 2:

 |SAML 2.0 Endpoint (HTTP)||The SSO URL you copied down during the previous step.|

 |Issuer URL||The Entity ID that you copied down during the previous step.|

 |X.509 certificate||The public key certificate generated for you by Google Workspace that you downloaded during the previous step.
 You need the whole file, not just a link to the file.|